 Stand Pipe: There are standpipe outlets located in each stairway.
-Hoses are located in the first floor lobby cabinet marked Fire Department use only.
+Hoses are located in the first floor lobby cabinet marked "For Fire Department use only".

 There is one Fire Department siamese connection which supplies both the automatic sprinkler system and the standpipe system.

-Fire Alarm: Yes.
-Smoke detectors are located in elevator lobbies, to activate elevator recall, and in air handling ducts to activate air handler shutdown.
+Fire Alarm: Smoke detectors are located in elevator lobbies, all corridors, mechanical rooms, and all suites and bedrooms.
+There are smoke detectors in air handling ducts to activate air handler shutdown.
 Manual pull stations are located near each exit and the entrances to exit stairs on each floor.
-The Fire Alarm System does not transmit a signal to the Fire Department.
-A signal is sent to the Public Safety base, who call 911 or the FDNY dispatcher.
-The lobby is manned 24 hours a day, 7 days a week by trained personnel, who assist in evacuation.
+The Fire Alarm System does not transit a signal directly to the Fire Department.
+A signal is transmitted to the Public Safety base, who immediately call 911 or the FDNY dispatcher.

 Public Address System: Yes.
-Emergency Public Address system located throughout the building.
+There is an Emergency Public Address system located throughout the building.

-Means of Egress: enclosed interior stairs.
+Means of Egress: Enclosed interior stairs.

-Type of Egress Identification Loc ation Leads s to
+Type of Egress Identification Location Leads to

-Stairwell В The Lobby Lobby at grade
+Stairwell В Lobby at grade

-Stairwell С Southeast Exterior at grade
+Stairwell С Lobby at grade

-Other information: The lobby desk is attended 24 hours a day seven days a week.
+Other information: The lobby desk is attended 24 hours a day, seven days a week by trained personnel.